icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [BlenderGIS](https://github.com/domlysz/BlenderGIS) - BlenderGIS is a free and open-source add on for [Blender](https://www.blender.org/) which allows users to explore, query, and visualize data directly through Blender's GUI.
 - [Felt](https://felt.com/) - A web based mapping application that enables multple users to colloboratively edit and view in data in real-time.

+### Immersive Planning and Design Platforms
+Software, tools, and platforms designed to create digital replicas of our world, render urban scenes, and immerse stakeholders in 3D digital environments to illustrate potential designs or alternative futures.

+- [Arkio](https://www.arkio.is/) - Arkio is a new cloud-based collaborative spatial design software that allows planners, designers, and stakeholders to create 3-D models of buildings and neighborhoods over VR and other devices.
+- [InCitu](https://www.incitu.us/) - InCitu is an AR platform designed to support urban planners in the analysis and visualization of urban data by representing scale models of buildings, affordable housing, mixed-use development, parks, and bridges.
+- [Polycam](https://poly.cam/ ) - Polycam is a mobile application that allows planners to scan and digitize objects and places from the real world for use in 3-D models, making photogrammetry easy with the use of their smartphone’s camera.
+- [Spatial](https://www.spatial.io) - Spatial is a highly collaborative web, mobile, and VR application planners use to create immersive co-experiences and spaces in environments including the Metaverse.
+- [Spectracities](https://www.spectracities.com/ ) - Spectra is an open source VR and mixed reality platform that allows planners and designers to combine physical placemaking and digital worldbuilding to reimagine the city making process, from single projects and infill development to large-scale immersive environments.
+- [TwinMotion](https://www.twinmotion.com/en-US) - TwinMotion is an easy to use real-time visualization software that creates offline renderer-quality images, animations, and panoramas, together with interactive 360° videos and VR presentations built on Unreal Engine.
+- [Unreal Engine](https://www.unrealengine.com/en-US/) - Epic Games’ Unreal 5 is a XR engine that allows planners to not just create visualizations, but create immersive environments that gamify community involvement, decision-making, and the planning process.

 ### Public Engagement Tools and Platforms
 Software, tools, and platforms intended to aid with public engagement and outreach activities.
 - [bangthetable](https://www.bangthetable.com/) - Provides access to a platform that centralizes community engagement, making it easy to capture, analyze, and report on city-wide engagement through one single platform.